View all categories

 For many women, there is no shortage of changes during midlife.
 Add menopause to the mix, and this period of life can feel challenging, sometimes even downright impossible.

-But there’s one variable, according to experts, that can make a huge difference in improving your menopause experience.
-And that’s solid support from family, friends and loved ones.
-Whether that’s support from your actual family or a selection of close friends you can always rely on, support can make all the difference during this transitional time.
+But there’s one variable, according to experts, that can make a huge difference in improving your menopause experience: emotional support from your partner, family or friends.
+Support from these individuals can make all the difference during this challenging time.

 Let’s explore what that means and why having a strong menopause support system could be a game-changer for you.